aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 The request doesn't seem to work for the `PIXIE` hat but does work for others, like `pepe`.
 Let's dig into this further.

-On Google Chrome, if you right click, and click `Inspect Element` it opens a console window that logs the HTTP requests being made by the frontend.
+On Google Chrome, if you right click, and click `Inspect` it opens a console window that logs the HTTP requests being made by the frontend.
 Make sure you click the Console Tab.

 ![image](/images/pixie/2-inspect.png)